-Cape Schanck is located at the southern tip of the Mornington Peninsula, a short distance from Melbourne.
+Cape Schanck is located at the southern tip of the Mornington Peninsula, just over a one-hour drive from Melbourne.
 The cape fronts onto the waters of Bass Strait, and sitting atop the rocky point is the Cape Schanck lighthouse.
-Tours of the lighthouse with its rare stone spiral staircase are conducted daily.
-From here, you can choose one of a variety of scenic walks, from a short loop of the lighthouse reserve to a 26 kilometre (16 mile) long trail through the Mornington Peninsula.
+Tours of the lighthouse, with its rare stone spiral staircase, are conducted daily.
+From here, you can choose one of a variety of scenic walks, from a short loop of the lighthouse reserve to a 26-kilometre (16-mile) long trail through the Mornington Peninsula.

 Inland, within the rolling hills of the Mornington Peninsula, you'll find orchards, olive groves and more than 200 vineyards.
 It's a food and wine lover's region where roadside stalls sell organic vegetables and you can wander the orchards and pick your own berries.